harismuneer/Ultimate-Social-Scrapers/README.md

 Building the new version has been a tough technical challenge and I have spent a considerable amount of time and effort on building it.
 Therefore, kindly support by purchasing it from the link shared [above.](https://tinyurl.com/UFS-NEW)

-**So, now is the time for all those folks who benefited from the tool to show some support :)**
+**Now is the time for all those folks who benefited from the tool to show some support :)**
 </p>